arenatheme/hugeshop/setting-up-your-homepage/homepage-sections.md

    * Navigator: Show navigator button in slideshow \(Next Back\)
    * Bullet: show bullet icon
    * Animation: Slide/Fade/Cube/Coverflow
+   * BLOCK 3 IMAGES ON THE RIGHT: Display 3 verticle images on right side of slideshow
+     * Image
+     * Link URL

+   **Content: **Add your images for slideshow.
+Our Slideshow support to display image/video content on slideshow.
+You may setting following settings bellow

+   * Image
+   * Video: Go to Settings &gt; Files &gt; click 'Upload files' to upload your video, then copy the url and paste to here
+   * Link
+   * Text Layer Content

 3. #### COLLECTION & PRODUCT
 4. #### INFORMATION